tehreemt/EE629-InternetOfThings/Lab 5/README.md

 ![](logout.PNG)

-You should press Ctrl+D to logout and then again login by SSH for this to take effect.
+You should press Ctrl+D to logout and then again log-in by SSH for this to take effect.